 -

-With the support of ANFF-C, Split Ends is accelerating its journey from concept to commercial reality.
-ANFF-C removes barriers to early-stage innovation by offering non-dilutive pre-seed funding and access to world-class, industry-relevant equipment.
+With the support of Deakin University’s Arc for Future Fibres and ANFF-C, the Split Ends pilot is accelerating its journey from concept to commercial reality.

-This backing enables Split Ends to meet with possible partners globally and build out a strategic business plan for a micro-factory based in Warun Ponds, Victoria Australia.
-By partnering with ANFF-C, Split Ends is better positioned to create new opportunities for global manufacturing and contribute to solving the pandemic of textile waste.
+This support enables Split Ends innovation to meet with possible partners globally and build out a strategic business plan from a micro-factory in Victoria Australia.

 -